SergioGordillo/ToDoApp/README.md

 It is a web app I made based on Fernando Herrera React course 🧐.
 I havent made barely changes compared to the project that Fernando Herrera made on the course, but just because I want to learn and adquire the basic React knowledge 🤓.
 I know the styles are very basic, but I just focused on React stuff.
 I learnt with this project about:

 :atom_symbol: useReducer.  <br>
-:atom_symbol: saving and getting data from local storage.  <br>
+:atom_symbol: Saving and getting data from local storage.  <br>
-:atom_symbol: optimization of the code, using components and custom hooks to make it cleaner.  <br>
+:atom_symbol: Optimization of the code, using components and custom hooks to make it cleaner.  <br>
 :art: I used for first time Bootstrap 5, since I had experience working with Bootstrap 4, but I had never used Bootstrap 5.  <br>

 # Getting Started with Create React App :stuck_out_tongue_winking_eye: